mritunjaysharma394/vowpal-wiki/C#-Binding.md

 * Source
 * IntelliSense documentation

-Note: I'm aware of symbolsource.org, but due to some weird reference to system headers such as undname.h, I was unable to upload a symbols nuget.
+Note: I'm aware of symbolsource.org, but due to some PDB reference to system headers such as undname.h, I was unable to upload a -symbols.nupkg nuget.

 # Examples
-Through out the samples the following dataset from [[Rcv1-example]] is used:
+Through out the examples the following dataset from [[Rcv1-example]] is used:

 <pre>
 1 |f 13:3.9656971e-02 24:3.4781646e-02 69:4.6296168e-02 85:6.1853945e-02 ...